Phawazz/project-portfolio-labs/Random Forest Projects/Titanic Survival Prediction/README.md

 1.  **Pipelines are King:** At first, the `BaseEstimator` and `TransformerMixin` syntax looked scary (I literally zoomed off onto something else other than working for over 30 mins).
 But once it clicked, I realized how powerful it is to bundle everything into one object.
 2.  **Data Leakage is Real:** Learned the hard way that you can't just `fit_transform` on the Test Set.
 You have to use the "ruler" you built during training.
 3.  **Stratification Matters:** Random splitting is dangerous.
 You need your test set to be a true mirror of reality.
 There must be same proportion of rich people, gender, and survival status in each set.
+4. **Intermittent breaks are needed:** While cleaning the data, Pandas warned that `.fillna(method='ffill')` would be deprecated and suggested `obj.ffill()` instead.
+In my overworked brain, I wrote `method='obj.ffill()'` without realising that "obj" is meant to refer to **the DataFrame object itself**!
+I literally thought I was supposed to type the word 'obj' inside the code haha!

 ---